mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 ## Brief description of the components
 Imagine we want to build the classic product list table with links for creating/editing/deleting items..
-The first component we need is a simple [HTMLTable](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/Components/HtmlTable.cs) that accept a data source an some properties (like id o css class) and its companion [template file](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/Components/HtmlTable.razor).
+The first component we need is a simple [HTMLTable](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/Components/HtmlTable.cs) that accept a data source and some properties (like id o css class) and its companion [template file](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/Components/HtmlTable.razor).
 Since at the start I was not very familiar with components I decided to always have two separate files which makes code a lot cleaner.
 Right now I regret a bit this choice because stuffing all in the xxxx.razor file in the end is quicker a more compact.
 Anyway here how it looks externally on some page's code.

 *Parental Warning: A lot of code stolen from [Developing a Component Library](https://www.ezzylearning.net/tutorial/a-developers-guide-to-blazor-component-libraries)*